A proposal is a written offer to solve a technical problem

 where you wish to give special emphasis to a division,

 use a double line.
-Some people make it a practice to
+Some people make it a practice to use

-harm will probably be done by too many lines than by
+be done by too many lines than by too few, provided ample

-too few, provided ample white space has been left.
+white space has been left.

 A heading should be written for each column, with the